Anti-Semitism

 Source: Georg Eckert Institute (2021)

-Anti-Semitism is a serious problem in schools in Germany.
-The increasing number of anti-Semitic attacks on Jewish learners as well as the presence of anti-Semitic prejudices and stereotypes among many learners pose a major challenge to the German education system.
-In the following, three aspects of the topic are discussed and current statistics are presented.
+Anti-Semitism is a serious problem in Germany.
+The increasing number of antisemitic attacks on Jewish people - such as the attack on a rabbi in Offenbach in October 2023, in which two students insulted, harassed and physically assaulted a man - as well as the existence of antisemitic prejudices and stereotypes among many learners pose a major challenge for the German education system.
+Three aspects of the topic are discussed below and current statistics are presented.

 The threat of anti-Semitism: According to the American Jewish Committee's Anti-Semitism Survey 2021, almost a third (32 per cent) of Jewish learners surveyed in Germany have been anti-Semitically insulted or threatened in the last twelve months.
 This statistic shows that anti-Semitism is a very real problem in schools in Germany.